-I don’t understand my love affair with hot sauce, I really don’t.
+These Buffalo Hot Sauce Roasted Chickpeas are going to change the way you think about roasted chick peas!
+While making a chickpea salad for lunch this week I set aside some chickpeas to roast.
+Usually I do plain salt and olive oil because I’m a sodium fiend at times.
+However, the hot sauce was out on the counter from the buffalo shrimp I had made the day before.I don’t understand my love affair with hot sauce, I really don’t.
 I am not a fan of really spicy foods, though you will find me trying them out time to time.
 I always think that too much heat can annihilate the flavor of a dish, obliterating any nuances that you might taste otherwise and just making your eyes and nose water in the process.

 Hot sauce, however, is one of my favorite flavors in the world and it’s the actual flavor that I love and crave.
 I can do without the heat (I know, I know, it’s HOT sauce) but I’ll take the heat with the flavor.

 - The secret to the flavor is several applications of the sauce, then subsequently returning it to the oven to bake the sauce dry.
 Three seemed to be the magical number for flavor when I baked these up.

-You will also notice that I bake these as PLAIN as can be.
+You will also notice that I bake these as PLAIN as can be before I add the hot sauce.
 When you bake chickpeas as plain as possible, with as little oil as possible, they crisp up a lot better.
-IF you can, skip the oil in this recipe for even better results, but that depends on your baking sheet of course.
+So are you a hot sauce fan?
+Yay or nay?
+Let me know if you give these a whirl!

 Love you more than hot sauce,